 This initial internship experience is designed to provide the candidate with opportunities to work with others to apply and practice the skills needed for effective school district leadership.
 These efforts will be grounded in strong research and focus on activities designed to solve an important district problem of practice.
 The internship will be used to begin work on the implementation of the capstone project which will include leading the design committee in the work of producing a plan to address the problem/issue identified in the capstone proposal.
-Summer, Year 3.
+Spring, Year 3.
 150 Hours Required.
-Pre-requisite:

-The approval of the capstone proposal by the University Doctoral Committee.
-Graded Credit/No Credit.
-Three credits.
+Prerequisite: The approval of the dissertation proposal by the University Doctoral Committee.
+Graded Credit/No Credit Three credits